microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/WPF.md

-# WPF Library
+# WPF library
 This is a renderer which targets WPF Xaml.
 It has no dependencies outside of standard Windows components, which means it supports `Date` and `Time` controls as simple textbox controls.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.Xaml.WPF
 ```